Dead Man's Walk, Oxford

-Dead Man's Walk (or Deadman's Walk) is a footpath running east–west in central Oxford, England, situated immediately to the south of Merton College and just outside the old city wall, with Corpus Christi College at the western end.
+Dead Man's Walk (or Deadman's Walk) is a footpath running east–west in central Oxford, England, situated immediately to the south of Merton College and just outside the old Oxford city wall, with Corpus Christi College at the western end.
 To the north, Grove Walk connects with Merton Street through a gateway.
 Immediately to the south is Merton Field with Merton Walk connecting to the wide tree-lined Broad Walk, which runs parallel with Dead Man's Walk.
 Beyond that is Christ Church Meadow.

 History

 The walkway itself appears to be the route of medieval Jewish funeral processions.
 A procession would begin at the synagogue (near to where Tom Tower now stands) and proceed towards the Jewish burial ground (now the site of the University of Oxford Botanic Garden).

 Historical markers

-Near to the eastern end of the walkway is a plaque marking the first hot air balloon ascent in Britain, made by James Sadler (1753–1828).
+Near to the eastern end of the walkway is a plaque marking the first hot air balloon ascent by an "English Aeronaut", James Sadler (1753–1828).
 He ascended from Merton Field on 4 October 1784, landing nearby in Woodeaton.

 There is a stone slab in the University of Oxford Botanical Garden with a history of the origin of the footpath.